It’s hard to surpass the amazing taste of Belgian chocolate but why does it taste so good?

-Just like all our senses, our ability to distinguish different stimuli is astonishing.
+Just like all our senses, our ability to distinguish different stimuli relating to taste is astonishing.

 But just like an orchestra, creating a pleasing harmony in new food and drink product flavours is about understanding how they interplay with each other – where should the bass flavour come from, which flavour should the guest soloist and so on.